BLuef0x27/rnpt-2day/content/discovery-and-enumeration/asset-discovery/nmap-assets/_index.md

 ## 3. Subnet hunting
 What if the client has a Class A */8* network and with 16.7Mil possible IPs and has no idea where everything is?
 No problem!
 The logic here is that hypothetically speaking, each */24* subnet is going to have a gateway on the *.1* node.
-So isntead of checking for 16 million possible IPs we only need to check for 65 thousand possible gateways.
+So instead of checking for 16 million possible IPs we only need to check for 65 thousand possible gateways.

 > **Warning**
 > DO NOT run this scan, I'll explain :)